-- 2. In the "Limit Access by" section, select one of the following options: - Block the following Websites and Embedded Keywords within a Website blocks all websites or keywords entered in step 4 from being accessed on the computers/devices selected in step 2. - Allow the following Websites and Embedded Keywords within a Website allows access only to the websites or keywords entered in step 4 on the computers/devices selected in step 2. - Blocking ALL Internet Access blocks all Internet access on the computers/ devices selected in step 2.
+- 2. In the "Limit Access by" section, select one of the following options: - Allow the following Websites and Embedded Keywords within a Website allows access only to the websites or keywords entered in step 4 on the computers/devices selected in step 2. - Blocking ALL Internet Access blocks all Internet access on the computers/ devices selected in step 2.